 Next, flush your sensor with distilled water.
 Do this, even if you didn’t have to clean it, to rinse away anything that may contaminate the buffer solution you’ll use in Step 3.
 After flushing, dab or pat away excess water with the paper towels.
 Don’t rub; you might charge or damage the sensor.

-Fill a beaker with your first buffer solution, then dunk your electrode.
+Fill a beaker with your first buffer solution, then immerse your electrode in it.
 I know it’s tempting to just drop the sensor directly into the buffer bottle, but you’ll avoid contamination and extend the life of your buffer if you use the beaker.

 Now you can start your calibration/adjustment.
-Keep an eye on the stability of the value; an old sensor might react sluggishly.
+Keep an eye on the stability of the value; an old pH meter might react sluggishly.
 When the value stabilizes, set the device to accept this calibration/adjustment point.

 How often you need to adjust the sensor depends on the following:

 - Accuracy your process needs